Frequently Asked Questions (FAQ's)

 How do I withdraw from this program?

-If you wish to withdraw prior to the start of summer school, visit www.dce.ca and complete a Withdraw Request (Link found on the home page).
+If you wish to withdraw prior to the start of summer school, visit your guidance counsellor.
+Once secondary schools have closed for the summer, use the link in the welcome email or visit www.dce.ca and complete a Withdraw Request (Link found on the home page).

 I will need my marks sent to a College or University when I finish the course.
 How can I do this?

 Please check with the summer school office at your site or your eLearning teacher.
-Letters can be requested via the Proof of Mark Request Form.
+Letters can be requested using the link in the welcome email or visiting www.dce.ca and completing the Proof of Mark Request Form.

 What is full-disclosure?